show menu

 Key points

-• The standard applies to all operational settings, including both camp and non-camp situations.
+• The standard applies to all operational settings, including both camp and out of camp settings

 In this section: